barryclark/jekyll-now/_posts/2017/2017-01-30-Jungle-Dragon-Arena-of-the-Planeswalkers.md

 author: Rob Kalajian
 ---

+***Update*** *There are now 3 Jungle Dragon cards, each with a different ability.
+Test them out and comment on which one you like best!*

 In my recent [review of Safari, Inc's Jungle Dragon](http://pawnsperspective.com/Safari-Toys-Jungle-Dragon-Review/) I mentioned how I would be putting said dragon into good use with my copy of Magic: Arena of the Planeswalkers.
 I've finally gotten around to creating a card from the dragon to use with the game and have started testing out how well the dragon works.

 I'm sure this needs a bit more testing and tweaking, but I wanted to share the current card for the dragon so other owner's of this great piece can add it to the game.